mohidkazi/standalone-database/README.md

 ```
 Once you have created new user, make changes in your `.env` file and update `DB_USER` and `DB_PASSWORD` with the credentials you have created.

+> [!Important]
-note - that you need to be logged in as superuser to create new user and grant them privileges
+> You need to be logged in as superuser to create new user and grant them privileges

 ## Reference